Tropical Storm Tammy (2005): Impact

+Southeastern United States

 Tropical Storm Tammy caused minor damage.
 Its highest sustained winds were 50 mi/h and its strongest recorded wind gust was 60 mi/h.
 The winds produced no significant damage, but did disrupt power to 16,500 utility customers and delayed the Trysail College Regatta.
 Lightning produced by a thunderstorm in Broward County, Florida struck three teenagers during a football game in Coconut Creek, killing one and injuring the other two.

 To most areas in north Florida and southern Georgia, Tammy brought 3 to 5 in of rain, though some isolated areas received 10 in.
 In Georgia, flooding damaged over 30 homes in Brunswick.
 Several dirt and coastal roads were washed out, and sewers overflowed as far north as Baltimore County, Maryland.
 Two small pond dams burst, including a 173-year-old wooden dam, but new stone dams were constructed in place before the old ones failed.
 Conversely, Tammy's rains were beneficial in South Carolina, where they helped alleviate dry conditions after a rainless September.

 Tammy's storm surge was approximately 2 to 4 ft and caused salt-water flooding along the coast of northeastern Florida, Georgia, and South Carolina.
 The surge damages boardwalks along the coast, and wave action causes over 2 ft of beach erosion.
 In addition to the flooding, Tropical Storm Tammy spawned one tornado.
 Rated an F0 tornado, it touched down near Brunswick, Georgia where it snapped trees and caused moderate roof damage along its 2 mi path.
 The storm's total damage was estimated at $30 million (2005 USD).
 The outer bands of Tammy brought heavy rains, peaking around 7 in in places, and caused significant beach erosion.
 Winds along the coastline gusted up to 59 mph, downing numerous trees.
 The worst damage occurred in Beaufort County where 30 trees were downed, one of which fell on a home.
 Rough seas undermined several beach homes and caused one to be condemned.
-Casualties in New England included seven people in New Hampshire and three people in Connecticut.